Trollimpo/EXO-Wings-Linux/README.md

 I installed Plasma Mobile by running `yay -S plasma-mobile konsole` (this WILL take a while to compile, this machine isn't very fast)

 ### Screen Rotation Fix
 By default, the screen rotation is reversed on this machine (rotating the device clockwise will rotate the screen counter-clockwise and viceversa).
-Fixing this requires placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/`
+Fixing this requires placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/` and running `systemd-hwdb update` and then `udevadm trigger` to apply the changes